JuliaLang/julia/doc/manual/performance-tips.rst

 which will create a contiguous block of 64-bit floating-point values that can be manipulated efficiently.

-See also the discussion under :ref:`parametric-composite-types`.
+See also the discussion under :ref:`man-parametric-types`.

 Type declarations
 -----------------